samratalamshanto/Feed-Generator/README.md

 # Solvians Java Case Study

+# Problem Solution:
+1. Based on the given case, first update the property list in the CertificateUpdate class.
+2. Then write the functions in the CertificateUpdateUtil class and called them in the attributes of the CertificateUpdate class.
+3. Write some test cases and verify them in the CertificateUpdateTest class.

+# Problem Details:
 ## Introduction – Feed Generator

 Our core business is to create financial websites for some of the top-tier financial institutions in the world.
 Those pages display information about financial products or so-called “certificates”, sourcing from numerous data feeds in our back-end system.

 Certificate updates of data feed are the most important element in our applications.
 A certificate update has the following properties:

 * Timestamp (number of milliseconds since January 1, 1970, 00:00:00 GMT)
 * ISIN (string, 2 random uppercase alphabets + 9 random alphanumeric characters + 1 check digit)